 Support UBBC in achieving their long-term performance vision.

 Activity takes the form of fundraising, mentoring and events; with over a quarter of a million pounds donated to UBBC to date.
 In recent years a new facet has emerged - Nonesuch BC.
 Bringing with it an increased alliance between UBBC and its Alumni on and off the water.
 Nonesuch BC takes its name from UBBC's first boat, which in turn was named after the "Flower of Bristol"; the Nonesuch flower.

 Whether you choose to label yourself as “UBBC Alumni” or “Nonesuch” does not matter, our purpose is very simple – to support the men & women of UBBC.

-Membership is open to all former rowers, coxes, coaches & supporters.
+Membership is open to all former rowers, coxes, coaches, family, friends & supporters.